Why Poker Forums and Reddit Are Killing Your Poker Results

 This is something that tons of other online poker pros have also decided to do.

-So unlike all the keyboard warriors in the poker forums and poker subreddits there is a big group of us professional poker players out here, who actually meet up in person.
+So unlike all the anonymous keyboard warriors in the poker forums and poker subreddits there is a big group of us professional poker players out here, who actually meet up in person.

 Crazy I know!